DoL Fiduciary Class Action Lawsuit Risks & Duty Of Care

 In other words, it’s the combination of competency education, and a prudence process, that is necessary for an advisor to substantiate that he/she actually met the fiduciary duty of care (and not just the duty of loyalty).

 At a minimum, though, the potential for a duty-of-care-based class action lawsuit could mean fresh scrutiny on the reams of lightweight or entirely “bogus” designations that still exist in the advisor marketplace, which appear to be on the decline with the rise of more credible designations (as there’s no reason to add a specious designation after getting a recognized one like CFP certification).
-As it stands, there are still surprisingly few designations that have ever been through any kind of stringent accreditation process (a notable positive exception being IMCA’s CIMA certification).
+As it stands, there are still surprisingly few designations that have ever been through any kind of stringent accreditation process (notable positive exceptions being IMCA’s CIMA certification with ANSI, and the CFP Board’s accreditation with NCCA).

 In other words, the issue of a designation’s credibility – especially given how many don’t have any accreditation or other means to substantiate and validate their program – will face greater scrutiny after DoL fiduciary, as Financial Institutions try to evaluate what will be a defensible designation to substantiate the advisor was trained enough to meet the Duty of Care.
 An advisor who is sufficiently trained and still fails to follow the process is the advisor’s fault; a Financial Institution that fails to train all of its advisors with a credible training program is a potential class action lawsuit.